sandhiyaarul2005/Design-and-Implementation-of-a-5G-Based-Remote-Hand-Gesture-Replication-System/Stage-2/README.md

 Stage–2 focuses on the implementation of real-time ultrasonic sensor data acquisition and its end-to-end transmission through a 5G communication framework.
 This phase demonstrates the integration of embedded sensing with 5G networking and edge computing infrastructure to validate low-latency data transfer capabilities.

 The objective of this stage was to establish a complete data path from the sensing node to the receiver system through the 5G core and Multi-access Edge Computing (MEC) environment.
+This was done a test case to ensure the validity.

 ---